 The wages of labour are the encouragement of industry, which, like every other human quality, improves in proportion to the encouragement it receives.
 A plentiful subsistence increases the bodily strength of the labourer, and the comfortable hope of bettering his condition and of ending his days perhaps in ease and plenty animates him to exert that strength to the utmost.
 Where wages are high, we shall always find the workmen more active, diligent, and expeditious, than where they are low.26

 Smith believed that wages were naturally high in expanding areas like England and America, and he was content that they be high.
 He had little to say about those people who, through ill fortune or infirmity, were unable to earn these wages.
 In his writings he neither promoted nor opposed poor relief.

-Smith believed that every man had a moral sense which allowed him to empathize with every other man.
+Smith believed that every man had a moral sense that allowed him to empathize with every other man.
 All men were alike in this way, but their progress through life marked them differently.

 The difference between the most dissimilar characters, between a philosopher and a common street porter, for example, seems to arise not so much from nature, as from habit, custom, and education…By nature a philosopher is not in genius and disposition half so different from a street porter, as a mastiff is from a greyhound, or a greyhound from a spaniel.27

 Smith thought that the government should play a role in minimizing the acquired differences.
 In particular, it should fund schools where any child could go to learn fundamental skills like reading, writing, and arithmetic.